pstsengb/jenkins_for_ros/README.md

 ### Start Jenkins test(link to private repository)
 > go to your github: setting->Developer settings ->Personal access tokens ,then Generate new token and record token number
 >
+> different part:
+>
-> different part is when you select 'Branch Source',click Add (as below picture)
+> Item 'Branch Source',click Add (as below picture)
+>
+> Enter 'user name' and 'Password' ,which password is token number
+>
+> when you finish operation as above,you will see Credential can select,then select your have done setting

 <img src="https://github.com/pstsengb/Image_for_repository/blob/main/jenkin_use/Add.png" width="500" height="300"/>